About Rubha Phoil

 The eight attributes of connection as designed by Jon Young and the 8-shields institute

 As part of this mission, I have created a model of communication with Heart Stones.
-This model works really well for my unusual mind, but I recommend it for neurotypical and neurodivergent people alike.
+This model works really well for my unusual mind, but I recommend it for typical and divergent people alike.
 You can learn more about Heart Stones here.
-If you work with me, I ask that you please use clear language in our communications.
-The idea that neurodivergent people do not experience empathy is a myth.
-Rather, we express ourselves differently than neurotypical people are accustomed to, so it sometimes throws them off.
-Through clear communication and understanding, I connect deeply.
-You can do the same!

 I have always had an affinity for nature.
 Nature makes more sense to my brain than human interactions, so I chose to grow that nature connection.
 Over the years, this has come in the form of playing in the rain as a child, being a scout master in my late teens, organizing survival expeditions for kids in care in my early twenties, and living entirely off-grid in a Scottish woodland for four years with just a self-made shelter and wood burning stove.
 These experiences have trained me to hone natural skills and make me the person I am today.
 I learned to read my ecosystem and live in harmony with it, unlearned conditioning from Colonial Culture, and retrained my brain to unleash my full potential.